 This procedure must follow "Evacuation Leak Test" and "Introducing Initial Charge".
-Follow this if you are unable to measure the charge amount accurately.

-- 1. With the refrigerant supply still attached to the suction service port from the previous procedure, open the refrigerant supply valve (or appropriate gauge wheel). - 2.
+- 1. With the refrigerant supply still attached to the suction service port from the previous procedure, open the can tap valve (or appropriate gauge wheel). - 2.
 While closely observing the sight glass in the RFD, start the compressor by switching on the circuit breaker and then turning on the thermostat. - 3.
-The sight glass will show a stream of foam, indicating a partial charge.
-When a sufficient amount of refrigerant has been added to the system (A new system holds 18 oz.) the sight glass will clear, indicating sufficient charge.
+The sight glass will show a stream of foam indicating a partial charge.
+When a sufficient amount of refrigerant has been added to the system (A new system holds 12-16oz.) the sight glass will clear, indicating sufficient charge.
 See READING THE SIGHT GLASS. - 4.
-When charging a hot system, (cabinet and plates over 80 degrees F) the sight glass will usually clear as the return line at the expansion valve or Valve Unit becomes frosted).

-- 5. When topping a low system when the sight glass runs clear, top off with approximately 4 oz.
-Remember maximum charge is 18oz. - 6.
+When charging a hot system, (cabinet and plates over 80 degrees F) the sight glass will usually clear as the return line at the Valve Unit becomes frosted). - 5.
+When topping a low system when the sight glass runs clear, top off with approximately 4 oz.
+Remember maximum charge is 12-16oz. - 6.
 When observation and test operation have been completed, disconnect the gauges and replace the service port caps. - 7.
 Re-check all connection points for leaks. - 8.
 Spray the acrylic coating, or similar rust inhibitor, on all the components and fittings while they are clean and dry.